cloudmesh/technologies/chapters/tech/amqp.md

 * Globally share and monitor updates and also to enable communication between different systems that are connected
 * Full synchronous functionality for systems as well as improved reliability

-In AMQP, "message brokers" translate to applications which receive the actual messages and route (i.e. transfer) them to relevant parties.[2].
+In AMQP, *message brokers* translate to applications which receive the actual messages and route (i.e. transfer) them to relevant parties.[2].
 After receiving the message from the client, the exchange process them and route them to the queue.
 Following are types of exchanges:

 #### Direct Exchange